Story of Ted Weisgal and Leisure Learning Unlimited

 to her credit she wasn't going to sit

 around and waste her time.
-Donna decided to set up a business of her own.
+Deborah decided to set up a business of her own.

 Thus the Class Factory was born.
 It was an immediate hit in